fiqryq/vite-vanila/README.md

 ## Vite vanila

 This is a basic setup for starting a vanilla HTML project using Vite as the bundler.
-It provides a simple folder structure for organizing your HTML, CSS, and JS files.
+It provides a simple folder structure for organizing your HTML, CSS, and JS files..

 ## How to running project